 Can a person or their substitute decision-maker demand treatment be given, even if a clinician believes that the treatment would be futile or non-beneficial?

 No. Under the common law, a person with capacity cannot demand treatment be given to them, and clinicians have no obligation to provide treatment that is futile or non-beneficial.

 This is also the case when a person does not have capacity.
 An Advance Care Directive cannot require that futile treatment be given, and a person’s substitute decision-maker cannot demand such treatment.
 However, the law in Queensland is different.
 Find out more at Queensland Treatment Decisions.

 Some States and Territories also have legislation which clarifies this.
 For example, in Victoria, the Medical Treatment Planning and Decisions Act 2016 (Vic) section 8 states that a clinician cannot be compelled to administer futile or non-beneficial treatment, and that nothing authorises the making of an Advance Care Directive or a decision (by a medical treatment decision-maker) purporting to compel a clinician to provide such treatment.

 Is consent from a person or their substitute decision-maker required before futile or non-beneficial treatment can be withheld or withdrawn?

 A clinician does not need to obtain consent from a person or a substitute decision-maker to withhold or withdraw futile or non-beneficial treatment.
 However, as a matter of good medical practice, a person or their substitute decision-maker should always be involved in treatment decision-making, including when clinician’s think treatment is futile.

 The law in Queensland is different when a person does not have capacity.
-For further information, visit the Queensland Stopping Treatment webpage.
+For further information, visit the Queensland Treatment Decisions webpage.